NicolasJamar/migration-new-becode.org/README.md

 Activate all plugins **WP Migrate DB Pro**.

-*NB : You may need the licence for activated.
+*NB : You may need the licence to activate.
 Check on 1Password, to copy/paste it.*

 Go to `Tools > Migrate DB Pro > Migrate`

 Select `Pull`.
 You'll need to link with the connection info of the DB online.

-So, connect to http://becode.org/wp-admin and go to `Tools > Migrate DB Pro > Settings` and copy the connection info.
+Then, connect to http://becode.org/wp-admin and go to `Tools > Migrate DB Pro > Settings` and copy the connection info.

 Go back to http://becode.test/wp-admin `Tools > Migrate DB Pro > Migrate` and paste the connection info of the DB in the Pull field.